Up to 60% off sofas & mattresses — limited‑time deals.

 Limitations

-The Grant family leans deep and lounge-forward, so shorter legs may need a back pillow to keep feet planted.
-The leather-look upholstery and gel/coil build can still run warm during long movie sessions, especially for Marcus-style hot sleepers.
-The sofa’s 96" width and most sectional layouts need real floor space and wider doorways.
-The sleeper adds weight, a firmer front edge, and clearance requirements that won’t work in tight guest rooms.
+The Grant family leans lounge-forward, so shorter sitters may need a back pillow to keep their feet planted.
+The leather-look upholstery can run warm during long movie sessions, even with the gel-and-coil cushion build.
+The 96-inch sofa and most sectional layouts need real floor space and careful doorway planning.
+The sleeper adds weight, a firmer front edge, and open-bed clearance requirements that may not work in tight guest rooms.

 Jackson Grant Sofa Vs. Alternatives